felixphero/Simple-Block-Chain/README.md

 # Simple-Block-Chain
-This is a JavaScript code that can be executed on a node environemt to explain blockchain.
+This is a JavaScript code that can be executed on a node enviroment to explain blockchain.
 Its a simple implementation of a Blockchain
 It covers,
 * Creation of a block
 * Addition of block data